+Negative density-dependent dispersal can also result from a negative density-dependent emigration \citep{Baguette2010}, a behavior has been shown to influence the dynamics of metapopulations \citep{Amarasekare2004}.
+Our results suggest that negative density-dependent emigration might stabilize metapopulations.
+Further theoretical studies could help understand the precise effects of this behavior on metapopulation dynamics.

+Fourth, we showed that a negative density-dependent settlement is stabilizing.
+This result is intuitive, as a negative density-dependent settlement stops crowded patches from being even more crowded and therefore tends to stabilize the metapopulation.
+This result is consistent with Hestbeck's advocacy of a stabilizing effect of a social fence \citep{Hestbeck1982,Hestbeck1988}, who argues that when aggressiveness increases, immigration is inhibited, and oscillations due to dispersal are reduced.
+It also supports the finding by \citet{RuxtonRohani1998} that immigrants' rejection of crowded patches is stabilizing.

-Fifth, we suggested that settlement facilitation towards immigrants is stabilizing when the sensitivity of production to density is negative, and destabilizing when it is positive.
-Evidence shows that settlement facilitation is widespread among marine organisms, and can occur through a modification of the environment \cite{Alvarado2001}.
-Note that we do not evoke conspecific attraction, which has widely been studied experimentally \cite{SerranoTella2003}.
-A conspecific attraction would indeed mean a sensitivity of emigration to the recipient patch, whereas our model focuses on immigration.
+Fifth, we suggested that a positive density-dependent settlement is destabilizing.
+This might result from settlement facilitation or conspecific attraction.
+Evidence shows that settlement facilitation is widespread among marine organisms, and can occur through a modification of the environment \citep{Alvarado2001}, but this behavior remains poorly studied theoretically.
+Conspecific attraction has been extensively studied experimentally \citep{SerranoTella2003}, and has been shown to influence the dynamics of metapopulations \citep{Ray1991}.
+We emphasize that conspecific attraction must here be understood at the scale of the immigration phase of dispersal, and does not suppose that emigrants have information about the recipient patch.